-All Vessels:
+All Vessels

-- \Box Ensure the vessel is capable of a maximum speed, in m/s, of 3.7 V^{0.1667}, where V is the volume (m3) of the displacement at the design waterline [HSC 1.4.30]. - □ Identify whether the vessel will be a passenger vessel or cargo only. - ☐ If it is a passenger vessel, determine appropriate category type [HSC 1.4.12 and 1.4.13]. - Category A craft generally have more restricted routes and fewer passengers. - Category B craft require a higher level of safety. - □ The number of doors and openings in watertight bulkheads shall be minimized [HSC 2.2.2.1]. - Doors should be located in the bulkhead and as far inboard as practicable; B/5 is a good indicator (SOLAS clearly states that damage area can't have watertight doors). - □ For ro-ro vessels, inner bow doors must meet the location requirements of HSC 2.2.3, and the ro-ro space must meet the access requirements of HSC 2.2.4. - \square Provide the calculation for A{bow} [HSC 4.4.1], and ensure no public spaces, control stations, or crew accommodations are located forward of the plane defined by this calculation. - □ Confirm a seat is provided in an enclosed space for all passengers and crew members [HSC 4.5.1]. - □ Spaces with reduced lighting, such as cinemas and discos are not permitted [HSC 7.1.2.4]. - □ Fuel and flammable liquid tanks must be separated from passenger, crew, and baggage spaces by a vapor-proof enclosure or cofferdam [HSC 7.5.1].
+- a.
+Confirm the vessel is capable of a maximum speed, in m/s, of $3.7 \text{ V}^{0.1667}$, where V is the displacement (m3) at the design waterline [HSC 1.4.30]. - b.
+Identify whether the vessel will be a passenger vessel or cargo only. - c.
+If it is a passenger vessel, determine appropriate category type [HSC 1.4.12 and 1.4.13]. - 1.
+Category A craft generally have more restricted routes and fewer passengers. - 2.
+Category B craft require a higher level of safety. - d.
+The number of doors and openings in watertight bulkheads shall be minimized [HSC 2.2.2.1]. - 1.
+Doors should be located in the bulkhead and as far inboard as practicable; B/5 is a good indicator. - e.
+For ro-ro vessels, inner bow doors must meet the location requirements of HSC 2.2.3, and the ro-ro space must meet the access requirements of HSC 2.2.4. - f.
+Provide the calculation for A{bow} [HSC 4.4.1], and ensure no public spaces, control stations, or crew accommodations are located forward of the plane defined by this calculation. - g.
+Confirm a seat is provided in an enclosed space for all passengers and crew [HSC 4.5.1]. - h.
+Spaces with reduced lighting, such as cinemas and discos are not permitted [HSC 7.1.2.4]. - i.
+Fuel and flammable liquid tanks must be separated from passenger, crew, and baggage spaces by a vapor-proof enclosure or cofferdam [HSC 7.5.1].
 Fuel tanks and flammable liquid tanks with a flashpoint over 60°C may not form the boundary with an area of major fire hazard unless made of steel or equivalent material [HSC 7.5.2].